Saeid-Shakeri/BigData-Course/Final_Project/README.md

 ### 📌 Notes

-* Works best with technical documentation PDFs.
+* Works btter with technical documentation PDFs.
-* You can expand the system to ingest multiple PDFs or even websites.
 * This is useful for personal assistants, DevOps onboarding, and documentation QA bots.

----

-### 📖 License

-MIT License – feel free to modify and share!